MicrosoftDocs/azure-docs/articles/spring-cloud/spring-cloud-tutorial-circuit-breaker.md

 ms.custom: devx-track-java, devx-track-azurecli
 ---

-# Use Circuit Breaker Dashboard with Azure Spring Cloud
+# Tutorial: Use Circuit Breaker Dashboard with Azure Spring Cloud

 **This article applies to:** ✔️ Java